mozilla/mozilla-reports/README.md

 ## Publish

 To publish your report, create a pull request and get review.
-Once your report is merged to master, it will automatically be pushed to [dev RTMO]
+Once your report is merged to main, it will automatically be pushed to [dev RTMO]

 For example, using [GitHub's CLI, `hub`](https://github.com/github/hub):